 All HTAs are required to attend a fall orientation and register for HONS 4000H in the semester(s) in which they teach.
 Fall and spring courses are typically taught on Wednesdays from 5:20-6:10 p.m.

-Applications open in mid-November and are due the third Friday in January.
-Those applicants selected will interview in February, with final fall HTA selections made by mid-March for the following academic year.
+Applications are now open for the 2024-25 HTA application cycle and are due January 26, 2024, at 11:59 p.m.
+Those applicants selected will interview beginning in late January, with final fall HTA selections made by mid-March for the following academic year.